sfu-ireceptor/turnkey-service-php/README.md

 ```

 ### Loading many sequence annotations
 :warning: Loading many sequence annotations can take hours.
-We recomend using `nohup`, a Unix command allowing to run a command in the background.
-You can redirect the command output to a file.
-It allows you to log out and come back later to check on the progress of your command.
-An example of loading sequence annotations using `nohup`:
+We recomend using the Unix command `nohup` to run the script in the background, and to redirect the script output to a log file.
+So you can log out and come back later to check on the data loading progress by looking at that file.
+Example:

 ```
 nohup scripts/load_rearrangements.sh mixcr my_study_folder/*.txt > progress.log &